-This Top Pick for breathability offers excellent ventilation and a solid balance of warmth on the trail.
-It has many features making it a superb activewear choice for all sorts of outdoor adventures.
+The Ventrix offers excellent ventilation and a solid balance of warmth on the trail.
+It is a superb activewear choice for all sorts of outdoor adventures.
 Take it with you while tackling cold morning runs or backcountry terrain for days on end.

-We are surprised by the level of warmth offered in this ultra-breathable jacket.
-It features three different layers of construction including an outer shell, insulative layer, and inner liner.
+We are surprised by the level of warmth offered in this ultra-breathable jacket; it features three different layers of construction including an outer shell, insulative layer, and inner liner.
 The outer shell uses 30-Denier X 20-Denier fabric with a water-resistant finish.
-The insulative layer uses 80-grams of polyester stretch synthetic insulation that retains warmth when wet.
-The smooth inner liner holds the jacket together and functions well with base layers and thinner sweaters.
-Overall, this construction plus its plentiful features makes for a surprisingly warm jacket that can balance bold breathability.
+The insulative layer uses 80-grams of polyester stretch synthetic insulation that retains warmth when wet, and the smooth inner liner holds the jacket together and functions well with base layers and thinner sweaters.
+Overall, this construction, plus its plentiful features, makes for a surprisingly warm jacket that can balance bold breathability.

-One caveat that could make it a little warmer is the overall fit.
-It's not as tight as the Patagonia Air, nor does it come with a drawstring cord to cinch the hood around the face on super cold days (this would be a nice addition for hunkering down in cold weather).
+One caveat that could make it a little warmer is overall fit.
+It does not come with a drawstring cord to cinch the hood around the face on super cold days (this would be a nice addition for hunkering down in cold weather).
 It provides sufficient warmth for cold weather.
 If you stack it alongside a base layer and/or shell, you can extend its functionality.
 With appropriate layers, it can act as a great winter layer, keeping you warm when the mercury dips into the double negative digits.

 Weight & Compression